Five Finger Motivation

 Five Finger Motivation Helps Us to Remember

-We should not be worried about being protected from problems.
+If we are honest, sometimes we may find ourselves practicing because we are worried about being protected from problems.
 Chanting a mantra to make our headache go away doesn’t bring us freedom, does it?
 It really stems from fear.
 Similarly, we should not only be looking for rewards in this lifetime.
-Hoping that our practice will make us beautiful, or slim, or attract a new partner–these motivations are very low and selfish.
+Hoping that our practice will make us beautiful, or slim, or attract a new partner–these motivations are narrow, low, and selfish.

 Additionally, we should check to make sure our practice has a purpose.
 We sometimes might just do something because other people are doing it–and we just go along with the flow.
 That is what we call undetermined or neutral motivation.
 And we’re not really feeling selfish.
 But, often, we just don’t care.
 We are rather dull and not very inspired.
 What if our friends change their minds, or we decide to go get ice cream instead?
 If we practice with this kind of motivation we are unlikely to make much progress.
 Our ring finger represents this so-so attitude.